vrtbl/passerine/README.md

 > † Shaw is writing an [alternative implementation of Passerine](https://github.com/ShawSumma/purr/tree/main/ext/passerine), and it's *super* fast.
 It's part of a wider effort of his to develop [an efficient language-agnostic VM](https://github.com/ShawSumma/purr).

-> ‡ Keith is currently [sponsoring](https://www.patreon.com/slightknack) the development of Passerine — I'm deeply grateful for his support!
+> ‡ Keith, Feifan, and Sam are currently [sponsoring](https://www.patreon.com/slightknack) the development of Passerine — I'm deeply grateful for their support!

 ## An Overview
 Where this overview gets really exciting is when we dive into [macros](#macros).
 If you're here to give Passerine a try, [skip to Installation](#installation).